plausible/analytics/README.md

 Interested in self-hosting Plausible CE on your server?
 Take a look at our [Plausible CE installation instructions](https://github.com/plausible/community-edition/).

 Plausible CE is a community supported project and there are no guarantees that you will get support from the creators of Plausible to troubleshoot your self-hosting issues.
-There is a [community supported forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support) where you can ask for help.
+There is a [community-supported forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support) where you can ask for help.

 Our only source of funding is our premium, managed service for running Plausible in the cloud.